Nordic gold

 50 euro cent coin made out of Nordic gold.

 Nordic gold (nordiskt guld) is a golden-coloured copper alloy which is used primarily to mint coins.
 It contains no gold despite the name, and is a type of aluminium bronze made with copper, aluminium, zinc, and tin.
-It was originally developed in Finland for Swedish coinage to be golden-colored, tarnish-resistant, malleable, durable over time, and hypoallergenic.
+It was originally developed in Finland for Swedish coinage to be golden-coloured, tarnish-resistant, malleable, durable over time, and hypoallergenic.
 It was later and more notably used in some Euro coins, as well as other countries, and has been researched for other purposes.

 History

 Italy pioneered the use of an aluminium bronze alloy for its coinage, called bronzital, for its 5 and 10 centesimi in 1939, before the alloy was finalized as 92% copper, 6% aluminium, and 2% nickel in 1967.
 Since then, it has been used in the 20, 200, and 500 Italian lira coins until 2001.
 Aluminium bronze has also been used for the Australian and New Zealand 1 and 2 dollar coins, the pre-2009 Mexican 20 and 50 centavo coins, the inner cores of the bi-metallic Mexican 1, 2, and 5 peso coins, the pre-2017 Philippine 10-peso coin, the Canadian 2 dollar coin (the "toonie"), and the outer rings of the Mexican 10, 20, 50, and 100 peso coins.